pripakhotness81/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to overly complex and hard-to-maintain code.
 It's better to write clear, simple code first and optimize only when profiling identifies performance bottlenecks.

+# 2023-12-09
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It's better to write clean, maintainable code first and optimize only when necessary, based on performance measurements and profiling.